hyperledger-labs/splice/cluster/README.md

 * `cncluster apply` - Apply the current working copy's manifest to a cluster.
-The presence of all images referenced by that manifest is confirmed prior to application of the manifst.
+The presence of all images referenced by that manifest is confirmed prior to application of the manifest.
-      * The tag for the images to be deployed can be overriden with an optional paramater.
+      * The tag for the images to be deployed can be overridden with an optional parameter.
 If this is specified, then the docker image presence check is also bypassed.
       * To docker image check can also be bypassed by setting the `CNCLUSTER_SKIP_DOCKER_CHECK` environment variable to 1.
 This